finger563/cbsat/docs/_sources/design-time.txt

 system using Network Calculus/Real-Time Calculus techniques as well as our own.
 Using these capabilities, we can directly compare the analysis results to each other, and then finally compare both results to the measurements from the actual system.
-The convenience function to generate a NC-based profile from our profile model is implemented in :func:`networkProfile.Profile.ConvertToNC`.

 Taking the results from our published work, where our methods predicted a buffer size of 64000 bits / 8000 bytes, we show that